Conviva: History

 The company was founded as Rinera Networks in 2006 by Hui Zhang and Ion Stoica.
 The company changed its name from Rinera Networks to Conviva in April 2008.

 In 2012, Conviva won AlwaysOn Global 250 top private innovative technology companies. $15 million was raised from Time Warner Investments in February 2012.

 In 2013, Conviva raised $44 million from Foundation Capital, GGV, and New Enterprise Associates.

 In 2017, Conviva raised $40 million, with participation from investors such as Future Fund, NEA, Foundation Capital, and Time Warner Investments.

 Technology

-Conviva sells a control platform said to pre-emptively locate video streaming issues and make adjustments to avoid buffering and low quality.
-Conviva also provides online video analytics on viewer engagement and video performance.
+Conviva sells an operational data platform said to preemptively locate video streaming issues and make adjustments to avoid buffering and low quality.
+The company also provides online video analytics on viewer engagement and video performance.

-In February 2013, Conviva launched a Viewer Experience Report, analyzing 22.6 billion streams globally throughout 2012.
-Conviva’s data discovered that 39.9% of their customer’s online video streams experienced buffering in 2012.
-Their data claimed that on average audiences watch 250% more video when there's lower buffering, quicker start time and higher bitrate.
+In February 2013, Conviva launched a Viewer Experience Report, analyzing 22.6 billion streams globally throughout 2012; the report discovered that 39.9% of their customer’s online video streams experienced buffering in 2012.
+The data showed that, on average, audiences watch 250% more video when there is lower buffering, quicker start time, and higher bitrate.